 Root division: Late spring and early summer are the best times to propagate Galax plants by root division.
-Simply dig up the plant, gently pull it apart or and plant the divisions.
+Simply dig up the plant, gently pull it apart, and plant the divisions.

-Cuttings: Take 3- to 6-inch (7.6-15 cm.) softwood cuttings from a healthy Galax plant in summer.
-Remove the bottom leaves and place the cuttings in small pots filled with moist potting mix, perlite or vermiculite.
-Cover the pots with plastic sheeting or a plastic milk jugs, then place the pots in a warm room, away from direct sunlight.
+Cuttings: Take 3 to 6 inch (8-15 cm.) softwood cuttings from a healthy Galax plant in summer.
+Remove the bottom leaves and place the cuttings in small pots filled with moist potting mix, perlite, or vermiculite.
+Cover the pots with plastic sheeting or a plastic milk jug, then place the pots in a warm room, away from direct sunlight.

 Once established, Galax plant care is minimal.
 Just water as needed to keep the soil moist but never soggy.
 Mulch with pine needles or another acid-rich mulch.
 Divide whenever the plant outgrows its boundaries.